sytan98/ICRS-Sumobot/README.md

 distance.c --> Contains the class of ultrasound sensors with instance methods such as read() to read input data from uart pins.

-struct ultrasound{
-            int name;
-            float distance;
-}

-ultrasound read_distance(){
-            returns the name of the ultrasound that is closest to the enemy and the distance }

 opticalflow.c -> Contains the class of optical flow sensors with instance methods such as read() to read input data from ? pins.

 main.c --> Main script that imports ir sensor libraries and ultrasound sensor libraries to do various actions which can be broken down into